About Lioresal (baclofen)

 What are the major side effects of baclofen?

-The major side effects of baclofen include muscle weakness, mood changes, severe dizziness, and renal impairment.
+The major side effects of baclofen include muscle weakness, mood changes, severe dizziness.

 How many hours does baclofen last?